7 Secrets From People Who’ve Paid Off a Collective $231,000 Worth of Debt

 You’ll earn money for each delivery, plus tips.
 Frith says the money she earned helped her put a dent in her debt and hold her over until she could find a full-time job.

 If you sign up for Doordash now, it’s possible to get your first paycheck this week — just in time for your next credit card payment.

-“It was like, ‘Wham, bam bam,’ and everything was paid off,” he says.
+“It was like, ‘Wham, bam, bam,’ and everything was paid off,” Wilmer says.
 “Now I just owe Figure.
 It took a lot of stress off.”

-It only takes five minutes to check your rate with Figure.
-If you like what you see and your application is approved, Figure will initiate funding within five days*.
+Then, consider your options with a free quote from Figure.
+It only takes five minutes, and if you like what you see and your application is approved, Figure will initiate funding within five days.

 ** Terms and conditions apply.
 Visit figure.com for further information.
 Figure Lending LLC is an equal opportunity lender.
 NMLS #1717824